ashutech416/gitbranches-conflicts/readme.md

-this is a branch cinflicts
+this is a anji branch